Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Hell no.

-Um he was good, like he was a good wrestler, like very good technician and stuff like that.
+Like he was a good wrestler, like very good technician and stuff like that.

-He just didn't get he didn't get pushed until the mid 2000s.
+He just didn't get pushed until the mid-2000s.

-I don't I don't argue against it.
+I don't, I don't argue against it.

-Um a lot of people in the community actually feel the exact same way.
+Um, a lot of people in the community actually feel the exact same way.

-The one light cheat and steel he only did that for too long.
+He only did that for too long.

 He only had one main event world championship stint, but I don't think it was enough either.